destaMo/Scrum-Notes/content/web_development/skills/security.md

 - What is OWASP?
 - What are CVEs?
 - Random questions about OWASP top 10 - be prepared ??
-- What is 2FA, how it works and how we can leverage it our application?
+- What is 2FA, how it works and how we can leverage it in our applications?
 - Why should we care about licenses?
 - What kind of licenses can we use and which one should we avoid, what are the threats?
 - How do you monitoring your application?
-- How we can automaticly know if some of our dependencies is vulnarable?
+- How we can automatically know if some of our dependencies are vulnerable?
-- What is the policy of storing/managing secrets in your application?
+- What is the policy for storing/managing secrets in your application?
 - When would you consider using VPN in your architecture?
 - What are the `.ignore` files and when we should use them?
-- What is the SSL and how does it works?
+- What is the SSL and how does it work?
 - What are security checklists?
 How to use them?

 ### 📝 Katas
-- Create examples form each of OWASP top 10 vulnarabilities in your framework/language of a choice, show the vulnarability and how to avoid it.
+- Create examples from each of OWASP's top 10 vulnerabilities in your framework/language of a choice, show the vulnerability and how to avoid it.
-- Craete your secrets in [https://vault.selleo.dev/](https://vault.selleo.dev/ui/vault/secrets) show how you can safely use and manage them.
+- Create your secrets in [https://vault.selleo.dev/](https://vault.selleo.dev/ui/vault/secrets) to show how you can safely use and manage them.

 ---